polyeung/281_NOTE/key_practice.md

 `Adjacency list`
 A -> B -> C means that A has direct connect with B and C, `does not mean that B has direct connect with C`

+* elementary sorts are all greedy.
+Insertion, bubble, selection
+*  Kruskal's Prim's Dikstra's Algorithm are all greedy
+*  `Unlike backtracking` branch and bound can be used to find an optimal solution to a problem
+*  branch and bound does not prunes solutions that do not work(`you will never know whether this solution works or not untill the end`) but prune the less optimal solution

+`TSP Heuristics`
+1. Heuristics are algorithms that `can not` be used to calculate an optimal solution very quickly
+2. Heuristics often have time complexities much faster than that of brute force
+3. Heuristics are extermely useful if the standard method for solving a problem takes too long
+4. Heuristics can be used to estimate an upper-bound to a TSP problem